stacey1079/Credit_Risk_Analysis/README.md

 ## Summary

 I think it is very clear that the model I would trust most for precision accuracy is the combination EasyEnsembleAdaBoostClassifier.
+This model had the largest balanced accuracy score which was 93%.
+The high-risk sensitivity was 92% with an F1 score of 16%.
+The low-risk precision rate was 100% with a sensitivity at 94%.
+For these reasons, this model would definitely be a model that could be trusted.